 You can set up a Special Needs Trust during your lifetime or through your will.
 The trust documents need to include specific legal language to comply with California and federal law.
 Once the trust is signed by the grantor (trust creator), it becomes effective.
 However, it is critical that you meet with an experienced California Special Needs Trust attorney to plan for and create your device.
 By having the advice of qualified counsel, you can help ensure that your trust documents comply with the law and accomplish their intended goals.

 Special Needs Trust can be a vital asset for your child or loved one with special needs.
 At the Law Offices of Alice A. Salvo, we have the Special Needs Trust experience you need to plan for your loved one’s financial needs today and in the future.
-Please contact us online or by phone to schedule an appointment and start working towards a solution.
+Please contact us online or by phone to schedule an appointment and begin helping your family.